What Does Termite Damage In Port St. Lucie Look Like?

 In this article, we’ll tell you what you need to know about termite infestations and how to identify termite damage in Port St. Lucie, FL.

 Termites Damage Wood

-Formosan termites have colonies that are so large, they may consume up to one to three pounds of wood per day in an average sized home.
+Formosan termites have colonies that are so large, that they may consume up to one to three pounds of wood per day in an average-sized home.

 Minor termite damage is hard to spot, which is why most people do not recognize it until the damage is extensive.
 Also, you can't always see the damage until subterranean termites tunnel through drywall and make themselves apparent.

 Ultimately, termite damage looks similar to water damage.
 Here are some key differences that signify a termite infestation:

 - Where is the damage?
 If it looks like water damage but is in a spot unlikely to have water damage, then it may be from termites.

 - Does it sound hollow when you tap?
 This is a sign of the termites' tunnels that termites leave in the wood grain.

 - Do you see evidence of termites, like wings, mud tubes, or termite frass?
 While you may not be able to see inside of the wood, you may be able to see the evidence termites leave behind